hatimhakeel/Linux-Computing-Parameters-Capture-Tool/README.md

 Possible future additions

 1. Further refactoring
-2. Mavenifying (Wonder if it's the correct way to call it :))
+2. Mavenifying (I wonder if it's the correct way to call it :))